WHAT IS A HALLMARK?

 A law was passed in 1842 to make it illegal to sell imported gold or silver in the UK unless it was assayed (tested) at a British office.
 However, the Foreign Mark was not added until 1867.

 MORE ABOUT DATE MARKS - HERE'S A LESSER KNOWN FACT!

-Here's one of the interesting facts about dating your piece of antique jewelry (or anything with an antique British Hallmark).
-The cartouche or background for the date letter, are pertinent for silver.
+Here's an interesting fact about dating your piece of antique jewelry (or anything with an antique British Hallmark).
+The cartouche or background for the date letter are pertinent for silver.
 When it comes to looking up the hallmarks on gold, the most important thing to match is the letter (as mentioned) and the style of the letter.
 Is it capitalized or lower case?
 Look at every little curve and angle.
-Here's what the Assay Office says "It is the letter font the will give you the correct date not the outline design."
+Here's what the Assay Office says "It is the letter font that will give you the correct date not the outline design."
 This may seem like a small detail, but I am guessing that it has led a number of people astray.

 MYTH OR FACT

 Myth or Fact?
 (1): Everything in the 18th and 19th centuries was hallmarked.
 If it doesn't have a hallmark, it's a fake or a reproduction.

 This is a MYTH.
 Many pieces from this period were not hallmarked.
 However, if it is not hallmarked you either need to develop the skills to assess the piece on your own or ask an expert.
 An expert will look at the style, the materials used, the gemstones, the findings, and a variety of other factors to date it.
 Hallmarking gives you a bit more certainty (although even hallmarks can be faked).
 It helps you date it within a year (or two) rather than a broader range of time (circa).

 Myth or Fact?
 (2): Date Letters ran consecutively and repeated every 26 years.